 IEEE 802.11 agrees.
 As the Notice states “ [h]armonizing the power and use conditions across the lower 200 megahertz of U-NII spectrum would likely permit the introduction of a wide-range of new broadband products capable of operating at higher data rates than is now possible.”
 The broadly channelized 802.11ac technology deploying this year cannot today make full use of this spectrum, given the regulatory limitations on it.
 For example, those seeking to deploy at 250 mW (the U-NII-2A limit) for all or part of the U-NII-1 band cannot do so.
 Service providers and other users of the technology therefore would benefit if the U-NII-1 rules can be revised to align with U-NII-2A.

 IEEE 802.11 also notes that the current rule, constraining the band to “indoor” use, is today limiting applications that can be delivered to the marketplace.
 As discussed above, historically, an infrastructure base station signal is established on a channel in the UNII-1 band with an indoor access point (AP).
 However, the indoor restriction blocks new consumer applications where a Wi-Fi Direct device associates to a Wi-Fi Client device.
 Today, because the Wi-Fi Direct device may be outdoors, the use of the band is restricted.
 Examples of specific cases are provided in ATTACHMENT 2 to this pleading and include diagrams of the issues confronting Wi-Fi Direct devices in the U-NII-1 band.
-Therefore, 802.11 recommends removing the indoor requirement to enable all peer-to-peer use cases that are currently blocked even when all peers are indoor.
+Therefore, the IEEE 802.11 Working Group recommends removing the indoor requirement to enable all peer-to-peer use cases that are currently blocked even when all peers are indoor.

-VII.
 U-NII-4 Band rules should be considered before U-NII-2B rules

 As discussed above, the Notice recognizes, and we agree, that one of the motivating goals for this proceeding is the search for contiguous spectrum to support the next generation of 802.11 products.
 These products use wide channels of 80 or 160 megahertz to deliver multi-gigabit throughput speeds, among many other technical innovations.
 With a contiguous footprint, there will be nine 80 MHz channels or four 160 MHz channels.
-Without access to contiguous spectrum, the number drops to six and two, respectively.
+Without access to contiguous spectrum, the number drops to five and one, respectively.
 Future increases in traffic demand would therefore need to be accommodated on fewer channels.
 For that reason, the Notice asks a series of questions about whether U-NII-4 could be shared with U-NII devices.
+Sharing in both the U-NII-3 and U-NII-4 bands would add one 80 MHz and one 160 MHz channel.

 Incumbents in the U-NII-4 band exist, both federal and non-federal.
 The Notice provides a summary of the federal allocations, and specifically calls out radar operations.
 Non-federal systems included in the band are earth station uplink services for international intercontinental satellite systems and an allocation for Intelligent Transportation Service (ITS) for Dedicated Short Range Communications Service (DSRC).